 The Act has also given the Privacy Commissioner the right to issue compliance orders where agencies are not complying with the Act.
 Failure to comply with a compliance notice may result in a fine of up to $10,000.00.
 The Privacy Commissioner can also demand the release of personal information where an organisation or business refuses to make personal information available upon request.

 In order to address harmful privacy breaches from overseas, New Zealand organisations or businesses will need to ensure those overseas entities have similar levels of privacy protection to those in New Zealand before disclosing New Zealanders’ personal information overseas.

 The Act also has explicit application to businesses whether or not they have a legal or physical presence in New Zealand.
 If an international digital platform is carrying on business in New Zealand, with New Zealanders’ personal information, there will be no question that they will be obliged to comply with New Zealand law regardless of where they, or their servers are based.

 Privacy Protection Laws fit for a Data Rich Society?

 The changes that have been introduced by the Privacy Act aim to retain the flexibility of the current legislation, by way of its principles, whilst taking a more preventative approach to privacy breaches.

 As the changes have received cross-party support from Parliament there is a clear sense of unanimity that our concerns surrounding data sharing are well founded.
 Although privacy law is reactive by nature, Privacy Commissioner John Edwards is optimistic about the updated legislation as it ultimately:

 “…provides a modernised framework to better protect New Zealanders’ privacy rights in today’s environment.”

-The final Parliamentary Justice Select Committee report on the Bill can be found here.
+The final Parliamentary Justice Select Committee report can be found here.